 AvaSure’s TeleSitter was placed in an aggressive, injured patient’s room for behavioral monitoring.
 When the nurse checked on the patient, she began to feel attacked and became trapped in the corner of the patient’s hospital room.
 The patient began trying to hit the nurse with his arm brace.
 Before the patient could injure the nurse, the monitor tech recognized the danger and used the Stat Alarm to call for immediate help from security.

-A monitor tech was observing a patient who had a visitor that was suspiciously pulling some type of device out of his coat pocket.
-The monitor tech was able to zoom in and make a closer inspection of the device to discover it was a nail gun.
-The monitor tech quickly called the nurse to make sure no one went in the room, then called security directly to take immediate action to safely remove the visitor and his weapon from the room and facility.
+A monitor staff was observing a patient who had a visitor that was suspiciously pulling some type of device out of his coat pocket.
+The monitor staff was able to zoom in and make a closer inspection of the device to discover it was a nail gun.
+The monitor staff quickly called the nurse to make sure no one went in the room, then called security directly to take immediate action to safely remove the visitor and his weapon from the room and facility.
 It was determined that the visitor was experiencing substance induced fear that someone was going to hurt him and he ‘needed’ the weapon to protect himself.

 LOWER COST OF CARE